Site 43 for Soyuz rockets in Plesetsk

 From March 22 to July 8, 1970, the facility was under renovations with launches resuming here on Feb.
 18, 1970.
 The first Zenit-based spacecraft was launched from here on May 17, 1972.
 From September 1972 to May 1973, Pad No. 3 was upgraded to enable launches of Soyuz-U and Molniya-M rockets with Yantar reconnaissance satellites and Molniya communications satellites.

-On March 18, 1980, during fueling process of the Vostok-2M launcher with the Tselina electronic intelligence satellite at Pad No. 4, while dozens of military technicians worked on the pad, the launcher exploded, killing 48 people.
+On March 18, 1980, at 20:01:00 Moscow Time, during fueling of the Vostok-2M (8A92) launcher with a Tselina-D electronic intelligence satellite at Pad No. 4, while 141 members of military personnel were working at the pad, the launcher exploded, killing 48 people.
+(The actual liftoff was scheduled for 21:16 Moscow Time).
 A monument commemorating the tragedy was unveiled nearby on July 15, 1999 and on December 11 of the same year, the Russian government commission formally rehabilitated members of the launch team, who were initially blamed for the accident.

 In the wake of the deadly accident, Pad No. 4 was shot down for three years of repairs and fire-safety upgrades.
 A training rocket was rolled out to the site for fitting tests on Dec.
 20-23, 1982.
 The first post-accident launch from the site took place on April 8, 1983.

-which were officially concluded with the resumption of launches from the site on March 21, 1984.
-Still, a serious accident at Pad No. 4 took place on June 27, 1988, when the Soyuz launcher crashed just 100 meters from the pad, damaging the facility.
+Tests were officially concluded with the resumption of launches from the site on March 21, 1984.
+Still, a serious accident at Pad No. 4 took place on June 25 or July 27, 1988, when a Soyuz launcher crashed between just 100 and 160 meters from the pad, damaging the facility.

 Launch facilities for space vehicles based on the R-7 ballistic missile: